Introduction to Cloud Service Models

 5. Collaboration: Since your applications are on the cloud and can be accessed from anywhere, it is easier

-cloud service providers, you will always have the updated version for your use.
-With advantages comes disadvantages as well.
+cloud service providers maintain the software installed on the machines on the cloud servers; you will always have the updated version for your use.
+With advantages come disadvantages as well.
 Some of the disadvantages of cloud computing services are:

 - Dependence on Internet Connection: To take full advantage of these services, you need to have a constant and good internet connection as everything is sent and retrieved through the internet.

 - No Control Over Data: You are trusting a third party to manage and maintain your data when you move to the cloud.